i-Captain/100-days-of-code/log.md

 ## Day 0.2 - 17.
 July 2020

 #### Today's Progress:
 Found [flutter get/getx](https://pub.dev/packages/get) package, which looks very promising.
-Created a new playground for only moor, statemanagement and firebase.
+Created a new playground for only moor, state management and firebase.

 Playing again with moor code/examples.
 Upgraded the [ResoCoder/flutter-moor-tutorial](https://github.com/ResoCoder/flutter-moor-tutorial) to moor_flutter: ^3.1.0 (this example uses MultiProvider and DAOs).